g-erm/tp/docs/UserGuide.md

 ### 5.6 Deleting a job: `delete job`

-Have you successfully filled up the vacancies for a job listing and you no longer need to keep its details in CANdidates?
+Hooray!
+You successfully filled up the vacancies for a job listing and no longer need to keep its details in CANdidates!
 To delete a particular job from the list, you can use the command below.

 **Format:** `delete job INDEX`